gulci/gulci/README.md

 I love engineering and developing the frontends and backends of modern web applications.

-In the past, I have worked for [CovalentCreative](https://covalentcreative.com), where I created a real-time virtual events platform, and [University of California San Diego](https://ucsd.edu), where I helped develop the UCSD mobile app.
+In the past, I have worked for [Section](https://section.io), where I was involved in creating a platform for deploying and managing intelligently distributed Kubernetes workloads in the cloud.
+I also worked for [University of California San Diego](https://ucsd.edu), where I helped develop the UCSD mobile app.

 I currently work for [CovalentCreative](https://covalentcreative.com).